maxim-saplin/py_chat_ui/README.md

 ## Local User DB

 `users.yaml` stored under `$DATA_DIR` keeps usernames and hashes that are used to authenticate and allow users in.
 Make changes to this file in the prod to make adjustments to who and how can access the app.

+### User registration via UI

+When `$DISBLE_USER_REG` is set to `True` the Login page will have `Register a new user` link available.
+Clicking the link will open a sign-up screen where everyone will be able to enter usernamae and password and create a new user record at `users.yaml` allowing to make the login with the provided creds.
+Password is hashed, local data encryption key is created from login/password pair and is stored in HTTP-only cookie.
+No password reset is possible, lost pasword - lost access and data.

+### Manually managing user

 1. Generate Credentials:
 - Run generate_pass.py.